 Colmado – Perfect location for a drink before a night out

-The quarter of Eixample is famous for its restaurants, bars and nightclubs.
+The quarter of Eixample is not only the area where you can find famous and instagrammable places like the Casa Milá.
+The area is especially popular for its restaurants, bars and nightclubs.
 Colmado is an ideal place for a relaxing drink and a few budget tapas before hitting the clubs.
 This charming corner restaurant is popular with locals and you may have to wait for a table for a few minutes.
 A glass of vermouth costs €2.2 with tapas starting at €2.5.

 Opening Hours: Every Day, 11:00-01:00

-These are my five favourite budget tapas restaurants in Barcelona.
+These are my five favourite restaurants that serve the best affordable tapas in Barcelona.
 Also, if you are in Barcelona, do not miss the Mercado de la Boqueria near the famous shopping street Las Ramblas.
 Even though the market is very popular with tourists and therefore quite crowded, it is amazing to walk up and down the small alleys of fish, vegetable and meat vendors.
 Here you can also get incredibly cheap fruit juices.
 Prices for a fresh fruit shake start from €1 to €2.
 Try the coconut-blackberry shake, my absolute favourite.

 Have you been to Barcelona?
 How was your experience with restaurants?
-Were you lucky to find a good value tapas restaurant or did you fall into one of the expensive tourist traps?
+Were you lucky to find good cheap tapas restaurant or did you fall into one of the expensive tourist traps?
 Let me know in the comment section.